JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 ![A view of trip counts per user type by season, month, and rideable type](images/Seasonality.png)

 There are clear seasonal effects on the number of trips taken for both groups with peak frequency in summer months.
 The distributions are also slightly different, with the member group appearing to be more resilient to colder weather.
-This could be because of self selection – those who know they will ride year-round, whether residents or relying on biking as transportation to work, choose to become members.
+This could be because of self-selection – those who know they will ride year-round, whether residents or relying on biking as transportation to work, choose to become members.

 The member distribution is also dominated by classic bikes.
-It's clear that this group has an strong preference to classic bikes thoughout the year.
+It's clear that this group has a strong preference to classic bikes throughout the year.
 However, causal riders, as seen by the distributions of October through April, appear to prefer classic bikes only as the weather warms up.

 Finally, the groups differ in the distribution of ride type.
 All ride types used by casual riders rise with warmer temperatures and fall with colder temperatures, but the same is not true for member riders.
 We see the same is true for classic bikes, but electric bikes see a decline in frequency from May through September.
 The difference appears to be picked up by classic bikes which may indicate that members switch from electric bikes to casual bikes as the weather warms.